Roche limit and stellar disruption in the Simpson--Visser spacetime: TIDAL FORCES

-In Figure~\ref{fig:rminA}, we compare the radius at which the angular component of the tidal force reaches its minimum.
-We observe that, even when the energy of a radially infalling test body tends to zero, this radius remains larger than the corresponding radius for the static observer.
-We also note that this radius increases as the energy increases.
+To clearly illustrate the kinematic effects on this extreme tidal stress, In Figure~\ref{fig:rminA} we compare the radius at which the angular component of the tidal force reaches its minimum as a function of the specific energy $E$, maintaining the spacetime geometry fixed with $a = 0.5M$.
+The solid red line indicates the location of peak compression for a static observer, which naturally remains constant with respect to $E$.
+The dashed blue curve represents the infalling observer.
+We clearly observe that, even as the energy of the test body tends to zero, the infalling observer experiences maximum lateral compression at a significantly larger radius than the static observer.
+Furthermore, this critical radius strictly increases as the energy increases.
+Physically, this demonstrates that the kinematics of the free fall effectively push the zone of peak transverse tidal deformation outward, further away from the throat.

 For the radially infalling case, the zero and the minimum of the angular component, analogously to the static case, can occur outside the event horizon.
 In this configuration, the point at which the angular component vanishes is hidden inside the event horizon if